Capital Improvement Plan (CIP)

 The CIP neither appropriates funds nor authorizes projects.
 The City Council must act to initiate each project.
 Proceedings to initiate capital improvements are presented when sources of funding are available.

-The capital plan is a significant part of the budget.
-It represents costs associated with capital projects in the first year of the plan.
+The capital budget is a significant part of the 2018-2019 Budget.
+It represents costs associated with capital projects in the first year of the 2018-2022 Capital Improvements Plan.

 Capital projects may include land acquisitions, the construction of new buildings, additions to or renovations of existing buildings, construction or reconstruction of street and utility infrastructure, and major equipment purchases.
 Because of the size and magnitude of these projects, bond funds are a major source of financing for projects including utility projects.